henriksson-lab/kraken-rs/README.md

 This crate provides both a command-line tool and a library for classifying biological sequences against a Kraken 2 database.

-* 2026-04-25: Furether optimization; maybe 20% faster than Kraken2 if lucky (not broken down by step - should be analyzed further).
-Further auditing done
-* 2026-04-23: Possibly ready for real world data.
-If you decide to use it, ensure to compare the output on our own data with the original Kraken 2 software, as bugs may still remain
+* 2026-04-29: Latest audit, passes on real data test.
+If you decide to use it, ensure to compare the output on our own data with the original Kraken 2 software, as bugs may still remain.
+On par, possibly 20% faster, than original KRAKEN2 (take with a pinch of salt)
-* Possibly about 10% faster than the original (on par)

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!